circuitsable/SCARTAudioExtractor/README.md

 # SCARTAudioExtractor
-This is a PCB that acts as a SCART female-to-female coupler/gender changer, but extracts the audio from the input to a 3.5mm TRS jack.
+This is a PCB that acts as a SCART female-to-female coupler/gender changer, but extracts the audio from the input to a 3.5mm TRS jack (EuroSCART only).

 ![Assembled board](images/assembled.jpg)